 Rogers' theory, as stated, has rather clear implementation goals, yet they are not always so easy to introduce to the classroom.
-Establishing a close contact with the students, getting to know them and offering them empathy and support requires a great amount of effort from teachers, who mostly ignore this side of educational process and orientate only on knowledge they are supposed to pass to the students.
+Establishing a close contact with the students, getting to know them and offering them empathy and support requires a great amount of effort from teachers, who mostly ignore this side of educational process and orientate only on knowledge they are supposed to pass on to the students.

-Advice for implementing the the core conditions are the following:
+Some of Rogers' Advice for implementing the the core conditions are the following9: